 Journey Forward With The M.M.A.P For Success

-In an effort to help veterans heal, eMindful and Veteran’s PATH have come together to offer a program specifically tailored to veteran health – The Military Mindfulness Action Practices for Success, or M.M.A.P.
-Bernice has helped teach the M.M.A.P. to fellow veterans, and she says it’s been instrumental in changing the mental health narrative for this vulnerable community.
+In an effort to help veterans heal, eMindful and Veteran’s PATH have come together to offer a program specifically tailored to veteran health – Journey Forward: The M.M.A.P.
+For Success.
+Bernice has helped teach this program to fellow veterans, and she says it’s been instrumental in changing the mental health narrative for this vulnerable community.

-M.M.A.P. is a 10-session program that focuses on reducing stress and improving overall well-being through mindfulness practice, and it has received multiple accolades from veterans who have participated in the program.
+Journey Forward: The M.M.A.P.
+For Success is a 10-session program that focuses on reducing stress and improving overall well-being through mindfulness practice, and it has received multiple accolades from veterans who have participated in the program.

-Trevor Maxwell, retired Navy Sr. Chief, gave this testimonial about the M.M.A.P. program:
+Trevor Maxwell, retired Navy Sr. Chief, gave this testimonial about the program:

 “I’ve been doing the military mindfulness action practices course on the mindfulness app.
 It’s been a good experience for me.
 So far kind of learning how to work through a lot of that stuff that’s been clouding my brain, especially after COVID, been taking on more responsibilities of work and taking care of the kids and you know, I never really had any formal training in that area.
 As I work through the material in the course and do the classes, this has been a fantastic learning experience for me.
 I feel like it helps me train myself on how to focus more and actually be better at the work that I’ve been doing throughout the day…I’m looking forward to doing more.
 And you know I hope to continue the practice in the future.”

 Journey Forward: The M.M.A.P.
 For Success starts on November 29th and is a helpful resource for both active and non-active service members.

 Journey Forward: The M.M.A.P.
 For Success not only has benefits for veterans, but Bernice says that participating in a veteran-focused mindfulness program has a trickle-down effect on others as well.